LAMP Hosting: Compare Hosting

 What is Apache?

-Apache is a web server application that processes HTTP requests, HTTP being the protocol that serves as the backbone of the Internet and World Wide Web.
-It is the most widely used web server, with approximately 58 percent of the market.
+Apache is a web server application that processes HTTP requests, HTTP being the protocol that serves as the backbone of the World Wide Web.
+Apache is the most widely used web server, with approximately 50% of the market.

 What is MySQL?